guardian/frontend/docs/03-dev-howtos/06-repressing.md

 * Stop facia press, switch to `facia` project and run `test`
 	* Re-running the tests will recreate the JSON in the `data/pressedPage` folder - you'll need to commit those files.
+	* _Note: The S3 buckets for pressed fronts and configs can be found in the CMS for Fronts account rather than the Frontend one on AWS.
+There is old data probably hanging around the Frontend account but you want to be looking at CMS if you're wondering why tests aren't working._

 ## Shipping